composable-systems/dropwizard-cassandra/README.md

 ### Health Check

 A health check is registered automatically for you, ensuring that your application reports the correct status based on its ability to connect to Cassandra.
-The cluster is considered healthy if at least one node is up (as determined by `Host.isUp()` in the DataStax driver).
+The cluster is considered healthy if it can successfully execute the `validationQuery` defined in configuration.

 ### Metrics